 Online Large Non-Commercial Vehicle (LNCV) Parking Permit

 Welcome to the City of Burbank’s Online LNCV Parking Permit Program.
 We hope you find this webpage convenient and easy to use.
-For information regarding the LNCV parking permit program, you may call (818) 238-3837 from 7:30 a.m. to 4:00 p.m.
+For information regarding the LNCV parking permit program, (818) 238-3837; phone hours are 7:30 a.m. to 4:00 p.m.

 The City of Burbank created a parking permit program which grants the privilege to park an LNCV in the public right-of-way for a limited period of time.
 Unpermitted LNCVs parked on City streets are subject to citation.